mortlach/Liber-Primus-Crib-Assist/README.md

 | i remember | False | False, True | False
 | a positive | True | True, True | True

-- If "i remember" is subsequently set to "chosen" on the ngram tab, and "i" is still set to "not chosen", it will revert to "not chosen" on the next raitonalization.
-If it is wanted to keep  "i remember" chosen in genrtal then "i" will have to be chosen in the "phrase unique word" object.
+- If "i remember" is subsequently set to "chosen" on the ngram tab, and "i" is still set to "not chosen", it will revert to "not chosen" on the next rationalization.
+If it is wanted to keep  "i remember" chosen in general then "i" will have to be chosen in the "phrase unique word" object.

 6. **All-pick tab**

 - When the number of possible words has been reduced this tab can be useful to try and pick out an exact crib.
 So far, Minimal development time has been spent here.

 7. **All phrases tab**
-- At some point the number of unique phrases  that are still chosen should reach a numerb that can be printed to screen / file in a reaosnabel amount of time.
+- At some point the number of unique phrases  that are still chosen should reach a number that can be printed to screen / file in a reasonable amount of time.
 These crib lists could be used for further offline processing, or as cribs-lists to be passed to decrypting attempts.
 When this happens and if it even works as intended in the current version is not fully known at the time of writing.

 ## File formats  <a name="File-formats"></a>

 ### App Configuration <a name="File-formats-App-Configuration"></a>

 Main configuration information is loaded on startup.
-It's a simple text file  using a [key-word] = [value] syntax.
+It's a simple text file  using a key-word = value syntax.
 In this example paths are relative to the default application executable.
 The app expects 14 main word files, their exact name is configurable but the format must be the same as defined below.

 ```
 path_to_lp_sentences=../../data/lp_sents_2023.txt